 Initial Admission To The Program.
 To be accepted into the Dual Degree Program in Nursing all students, including transfer students, must meet admissions requirements of the University of Kentucky College of Nursing, namely: an ACT composite score at the 50th percentile on national norms and a high school grade point average of 2.5 or more.
 Students must also be approved by the Admissions Committee of Georgetown College.

 Continuation in the Program.
 A student planning to pursue the dual degree program in Nursing Arts needs to contact the Georgetown College Program Coordinator by the beginning of the sophomore year.

 Admission to the University of Kentucky.
-At the end of three full time semesters at Georgetown College, a student must have a grade point average of 2.5 or higher for work completed at Georgetown College.
+At the end of three full time semesters at Georgetown College, a student must have a cumulative grade point average of 3.0 or higher for work completed at Georgetown College and at least a 2.75 grade point average in biology and chemistry.
 Students must have successfully completed CHE 111, 112 and CHE 113 before beginning their nursing courses at the University of Kentucky.
 In addition, enrollment in nursing classes requires completion of an approved certified nursing assistant program.